-	A: Howell-Oregon Electric Cooperative is pleased to announce that it has retired patronage capital for the years 1989 and 1990.
-Members that received electric service from the Cooperative during the year 1989 or 1990 were included in this retirement.
+A: Howell-Oregon Electric Cooperative is pleased to announce that it has retired patronage capital for the year 1993.
+Members that received electric service from the Cooperative during the year 1993 were included in this retirement.

 Q: How did you determine the amount of my check?

-	A: The amount of the check is based upon the amount of margins generated the year(s) being retired.
+A: The amount of the check is based upon the amount of margins generated in the year(s) being retired.
 Each member was allocated a portion of the margins generated based upon their individual usage during that year.
 These allocated margins represent that member's ownership in the Cooperative for that year.
-The patronage capital retired by Howell-Oregon Electric Cooperative is for the years of 1989 and 1990.
+The patronage capital retired by Howell-Oregon Electric Cooperative is for the year of 1993.

 Q: Why did I receive multiple checks?

 A: Patronage capital retirement checks were mailed to accounts based upon the proper name and the last known mailing address.
 In many cases the same individual might have their information listed slightly differently resulting in what appears to be two separate accounts (ex.
 Jane Doe vs. Jane C. Doe).
 Individual checks help to ensure that each member that should receive a check does so.
 For those accounts where all information matched completely, the allocation for each year and all location numbers were combined into one total.
 If you received a check that is not yours, please return it to the Cooperative.